fntechgit/schedule-filter-widget/README.md

 ## IMPORT:

-import ScheduleFilterWidget from 'schedule-filter-widget';
+import ScheduleFilterWidget from 'schedule-filter-widget/dist';

-import 'schedule-filter-widget/index.css';
+import 'schedule-filter-widget/dist/index.css';

 ## DEBUG:
 You can pass this hash on url to override current time, time must be in this format and on summit timezone